ten-nancy/porto/porto.md

 Limits are counted only for already dumped cores and do not include dumping core size, therefore these limits may be exceeded.

+Container option **coredump_filter** can be used to control which memory segments are written to the core dump.
+The bits in the mask are set according to *core(5)*, the filter is written in hex format.

 Total and dumped cores are counted in labels CORE.total, CORE.dumped at container and parents.

 Porto never deletes old core dumps.